open-metadata/OpenMetadata/docs/install/lineage/airflow-lineage.md

 and pass it as the value for the `on_success_callback` property.

+Note that:

-We will mark the DAG status as **successful** only if all the tasks of a given execution are successful.
+- We will mark the DAG status as **successful** only if all the tasks of a given execution are successful.
+- Clearing a task/DAG will update its previous `pipelineStatus` element of the specific `executionDate`.

 ## Best Practices